bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 ## Jinja template logic

 There is a firewall module in salt which wraps firewalld.
-Although firewalld is available for Ubuntu, we're going to configure a simple ufw firewall using some simple jinja template logic because it's simpler to reason about and ufw is installed by default.
+Although firewalld is available for Ubuntu, we're going to configure a simple ufw firewall using some simple jinja template logic because it's simpler to reason about and ufw is already installed by default on Ubuntu.

 - [ ]  Configure a firewall
-	- [ ]  Append `- firewall` to `base:'*'` in `srv/salt/top.sls` .
 	- [ ]  Append `- firewall` to `base:'*'` in `srv/pillar/default/top.sls`
 	- [ ]   `mkdir srv/salt/firewall`
 	- [ ]   `touch srv/salt/firewall/test.sls srv/salt/firewall/teardown.sls srv/salt/firewall/init.sls`